Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Really, you just want GC-free structs that can store shared references.
 You can’t use them in jobs, but that’s not the concern.

-Meet `IManagedComponent`.
+Meet `IManagedStructComponent`.
 It is a struct that can hold references.
-You can get and set them using `EntityManager.Get/SetManagedComponent` and friends.
+You can get and set them using `LatiosWorldUnmanaged.Get/SetManagedComponent` and friends.
 They work essentially the same as `ICollectionComponent` except without the automatic dependency management because there’s no dependencies to manage.

 See more: [Collection and Managed Struct Components](Collection%20and%20Managed%20Struct%20Components.md)